AFL Premiership Betting

 - Study the finals form of both teams heading into the Grand Final, football in September is different than the Home & Away season.

-- Keep your eyes and ears open for any injury reports at training, and take not of any suspended players unable to play in the Grand Final.
+- Keep your eyes and ears open for any injury reports at training, and take note of any suspended players unable to play in the Grand Final.

 Recent AFL Grand Final Winners & Runners Up